maptv/decalendar/docs/deciday.md

 1. Hourly-offset decimal time (HODT, pronounced hot): convert hours into decidays.
 The main advantage of this system is that it exactly matches our current time system.
 The disadvantage is that the hour offsets that are not evenly divisible by 3 look strange.
 The time can be shown with 3-5 digits.
 For the offset, 2 digits are enough to distinguish between time zones including those with quarter hour (1cd = 14.4m) and half hour (2cd = 28.8m) offsets.
 Regardless of hour many digits are displayed, the HODT will be calculated using exact times and offsets.
 Daylight savings times can be incorporated into HODT.
-2. Decidaily-offset decimal time (DODT, pronounced dot): By agreement of all concerned parties, the existing hourly time zone system can be simplified to decidaily metric time zones.
-The simplest way to calculate the decidaily metric time zones is by rounding hourly metric times to the nearest deciday.
+2. Decidaily-offset decimal time (DODT, pronounced dot): By agreement of all concerned parties, the existing hourly time zone system can be simplified to decidaily decimal time zones.
+The simplest way to calculate the decidaily decimal time zones is by rounding hourly decimal times to the nearest deciday.
 Rather than drawing new time zones on the map, this method groups existing time zones into decidaily time zones.
-This method will not match hourly offset metric time, but may be surprisingly close in some time zones.
+This method will not match hourly offset decimal time, but may be surprisingly close in some time zones.
 The greatest difference (50md, 72m) is at UTC-6 and UTC+6.
 There is no difference at UTC, UTC-12, and UTC+12.
 This system is much less fine grained than HODT and joins together 2-3 hourly offsets including any quarter hour and half hour offsets in between.
 Joining together time zones eliminates differences between many standard and daylight savings time zones, with the exception of Alaska Time, Amazon Time, Atlantic Time (should only apply to Bermuda), Australian Eastern Time, Central Time, Central European Time, Chatham Time, Chile Time, Choibalsan Time, Easter Island Time, Falkland Island Time, Iran Time, Lord Howe Time, Paraguay Time, Samoa, Ulaanbaater Time, and West Africa Time.
 The remaining daylight savings time differences should be respected until they are eventually abolished.
 3. Centidaily-offset decimal time (CODT, pronounced cot) time: Divide the current longitude by 3.6 and round to the nearest centiday.
 This method may not match DODT, because many times zones only loosely follow longitudinal divisions.
 Either way, only one digit should be used for DODT offsets, while HOST and CODT offsets should use two digits.
 CODT is a more objective system and could be used to determine the time at any location even if the time zone is unclear, for example in a remote location or on the border of two countries in different time zones.

 I think the better system will be to have fewer time zones, but CODT have roughly 100 time zones.
 The rounding could be adjusted to have fewer time zones.
 For example, rounding to to the nearest multiple of 5 centiday (18 degrees) would be similar to the current system of 1 hour being 15 degrees, in that there would roughly 20 two-digit offsets.
 Having roughly 10 one-digit time zones system with DODT would be simpler, but CODT could be used when the time zone is unclear or a closer match to sunrise/sunset time is desired.